Family planning: Obstacles to family planning

 There are many reasons as to why women do not use contraceptives.
 These reasons include logistical problems, scientific and religious concerns, limited access to transportation in order to access health clinics, lack of education and knowledge, and opposition by partners, families or communities.

 The UNFPA states, "Poorer women and those in rural areas often have less access to family planning services.
 Certain groups — including adolescents, unmarried people, the urban poor, rural populations, sex workers and people living with HIV also face a variety of barriers to family planning.
 This can lead to higher rates of unintended pregnancy, increased risk of HIV and other STIs, limited choice of contraceptive methods, and higher levels of unmet need for family planning."

 For national, international, or local health programs involved in family planning, the use of standard indicators is increasingly encouraged, to track barriers to effective family planning along with the efficacy, uptake, and provision of family planning services.

 Social conservativism

 Family planning has reduced the burden of childbearing from women.
-Now having to raise fewer children than before, women are no longer as economically dependant on their partners.
-As such, they are not necessitated to stay in marriages, due to the confidence that they can raise children with less financial difficulty that if they had several children.
+Now having to raise fewer children than before, women are no longer as economically dependent on their partners.
+As such, they are not necessitated to stay in marriages, due to the confidence that they can raise children with less financial difficulty than if they had several children.
 In order to preserve traditional gender roles, social conservatives seek to reverse the social changes brought by family planning and declining birth rate.
-They are opposed to most forms of family planning and advocate for larger families with many children.
-To this end, they sometimes cite the decline of religion or "the family", but as Hans Rosling notes in his book "Factfulness", this has little to do with religious or famiy values, and are merely "patriarchal values".
+They are opposed to most forms of family planning and often advocate for larger families with many children.
+To this end, they sometimes cite the decline of religion or the family as an institution, but as Hans Rosling notes in his book Factfulness, this has little to do with religious or family values, and are merely "patriarchal values".